J0Ysutradhar/115-Python-HackerRank-challenge/Arithmetic Operators/README.md

 1. The sum of the two numbers.
 2. The difference when the second number is subtracted from the first.
-3. The product of the two numbers
+3. The product of the two numbers.

 **Input Format**